yanluo-uml/micro2/lab3/README.txt

   git config --global user.email "you@example.com"
   git config --global user.name "Your Name"

+(d) run "sudo apt-get update" to make sure your package manager is up to date.

 1. Download Intel Quark BSP files

 Here is the link to download the necessary files.